-24The Making Electronic Government Accountable by Yielding Tangible Efficiencies Act of 2016, or the "MEGABYTE Act" further enhances CIOs' management of software licenses by requiring agency CIOs to establish an agency software licensing policy and a comprehensive software license inventory to track and maintain licenses, among other requirements.
+23The Making Electronic Government Accountable by Yielding Tangible Efficiencies Act of 2016, or the "MEGABYTE Act" further enhances CIOs' management of software licenses by requiring agency CIOs to establish an agency software licensing policy and a comprehensive software license inventory to track and maintain licenses, among other requirements.
 Pub.
-L. No. 114-210 (July 29, 2016); 130 Stat.
-824.
+L. No. 114-210, 130 Stat.
+824 (2016).

-25The Federal Strategic Sourcing Initiative is a program established by the General Services Administration and the Department of the Treasury to address government-wide opportunities to strategically source commonly purchased goods and services and eliminate duplication of efforts across agencies.
+24The Federal Strategic Sourcing Initiative is a program established by the General Services Administration and the Department of the Treasury to address government-wide opportunities to strategically source commonly purchased goods and services and eliminate duplication of efforts across agencies.

-26OMB, Management and Oversight of Federal Information Technology, Memorandum M-15-14 (Washington, D.C.: June 10, 2015).

-- strengthen the relationship between agency CIOs and bureau CIOs; and - strengthen CIO accountability for IT costs, schedules, performance, and security.

-The guidance identifies a number of actions that agencies are to take to establish a basic set of roles and responsibilities (referred to as the common baseline) for CIOs and other senior agency officials; and thus, to implement the authorities described in the law.
+implement the authorities described in the law.
 For example, agencies are to conduct a self-assessment and submit a plan describing the changes they intend to make to ensure that common baseline responsibilities are implemented.
 In addition, in August 2016, OMB released guidance intended to, among other things, define a framework for achieving the data center consolidation and optimization requirements of FITARA.
-The guidance directs agencies to develop a data center consolidation and optimization strategic plan that defines the agency's data center strategy for fiscal years 2016, 2017, and 2018.
-This strategy is to include, among other things, a statement from the agency CIO indicating whether the agency has complied with all data center reporting requirements in FITARA.
-Further, the guidance indicates that OMB is to maintain a public dashboard to display consolidation-related costs savings and optimization performance information for the agencies.

-Congress Has Undertaken Efforts to Continue Selected FITARA Provisions and Modernize Federal IT

-Congress has recognized the importance of agencies' continued implementation of FITARA provisions, and has taken legislative action to extend selected provisions beyond their original dates of expiration.
-Specifically, Congress and the President enacted laws to:

-- remove the expiration date for enhanced transparency and improved risk management provisions, which were set to expire in 2019; - remove the expiration date for portfolio review, which was set to expire in 2019; and - extend the expiration date for FDCCI from 2018 to 2020.28

-27OMB, Data Center Optimization Initiative (DCOI), Memorandum M-16-19 (Washington D.C.: Aug.
+26 The guidance directed agencies to develop a data center consolidation and optimization strategic plan that defined the agency's data center strategy for fiscal years 2016, 2017, and 2018.
+This strategy was to include, among other things, a statement from the agency CIO indicating whether the agency had complied with all data center reporting requirements in FITARA.
+Further, the guidance states that OMB is to maintain a public dashboard to display consolidation-related costs savings and optimization performance information for the agencies.
+Congress Has Undertaken Efforts to Continue Selected FITARA Provisions and Modernize Congress has recognized the importance of agencies' continued implementation of FITARA provisions, and has taken legislative action to extend selected provisions beyond their original dates of expiration.
+Specifically, Congress and the President enacted laws to: Federal IT remove the expiration dates for the enhanced transparency and improved risk management provisions, which were set to expire in 2019; • remove the expiration date for portfolio review, which was set to expire in 2019; and extend the expiration date for FDCCI from 2018 to 2020.27 In addition, Congress and the President enacted a law to authorize the availability of funding mechanisms to help further agencies' efforts to modernize IT.
+The law, known as the Modernizing Government Technology (MGT) Act, authorizes agencies to establish working capital funds for use in transitioning from legacy IT systems, as well as for addressing evolving threats to information security.
+28 The law also creates 26 OMB, Data Center Optimization Initiative (DCOI), Memorandum M-16-19 (Washington D.C.: Aug.
 1, 2016).

-28FITARA Enhancement Act of 2017, Pub.
+27 FITARA Enhancement Act of 2017, Pub.
 L. No. 115-88, 131 Stat.
 1278 (2017).
+28 National Defense Authorization Act for Final Van 2018 Pub L. No. 115 01 Div A

-In addition, Congress and the President enacted a law to authorize the availability of funding mechanisms to help further agencies' efforts to modernize IT.
-The law, known as the Modernizing Government Technology (MGT) Act, authorizes agencies to establish working capital funds for use in transitioning from legacy IT systems, as well as for addressing evolving threats to information security.
-29 The law also creates the Technology Modernization Fund, within the Department of the Treasury, from which agencies can "borrow" money to retire and replace legacy systems, as well as acquire or develop systems.
+28National Defense Authorization Act for Fiscal Year 2018, Pub.
+L. No. 115-91, Div.
+A, Title X, Subtitle G (2017). the Technology Modernization Fund, within the Department of the Treasury, from which agencies can "borrow" money to retire and replace legacy systems, as well as acquire or develop systems.